45Drives/cockpit-navigator/README.md

-# cockpit-navigator
+# Cockpit Navigator
-File Browser for Cockpit
+A File System Browser for Cockpit.